jackyzha0/quartz/content/notes/11-DNS.md

 > then sub domains ⇒ `google.com`, `ocss.nz`
 > and sub sub ⇒ `otago.ac.nz`
 > the advatage of tree structure is that the parent only need to know the domain name of the sub domains and the name server
+> internal nodes are "zones"
+> a "domain" is a leaf node.

 > [!INFO] google.com -> otago.ac.nz
 > first find nameserver for `.nz` if they already know the address for `.nz` then can go directly